Table of Contents

 - Kryptonian Strength’s empowered version can be used as your primary initiating ability.
 It gives you the ability to push your opponents back and damage them for a good chunk of their HP.

-- Man of Steel allows you to brush off some of your opponents’ control effects.
-Remember to use this during team fights and when you’re getting focused by the enemy team’s abilities.
+- Man of Steel allows you to brush off your opponents’ control effects.
+Remember to use this during team fights and whenever you’re getting focused by the enemy team’s abilities.

 - Man of Steel’s empowered version gives you another engaging ability which cleanses any debuffs you have.
 It also grants you increased movement speed which you can use for your Flight stacks.